t0mclaudio/t0mclaudio/README.md

 - 👯 I’m looking to collaborate on projects that will benefits students
 - 🤔 I’m looking for help with getting good in my craft
 - 💬 Ask me about my story
-- 📫 How to reach me through my [LinkeIn profile](https://www.linkedin.com/in/tomclaudio/)
+- 📫 How to reach me through my [LinkedIn profile](https://www.linkedin.com/in/tomclaudio/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I think its cool to bike to work